Albuterex Xtreme Formula

 The TGA is working with Australian Customs and Border Protection Services (Customs) to help stop future shipments of Albuterex Xtreme Formula from entering Australia.

-If Albuterex Extreme Formula is found at the border by Customs it will be seized and destroyed.
+If Albuterex Xtreme Formula is found at the border by Customs it will be seized and destroyed.

 The TGA is advising consumers to exercise extreme caution when purchasing medicines from unknown overseas Internet sites.
 Products purchased over the Internet: